Terms and conditions

 Pamer overcame the challenging Aronimink layout with a 1-over 71 that was three shots clear of runnerup Armand Loscalzo, a junior at La Salle from Tampa, Fla.
 Looks like Pamer had three birdies on his scorecard to claim the individual crown in the tough conditions at Aronimink.

-I had yet to start digging into the Big 5 Championship Saturday morning when I drew Palmer’s former Villanova teammate Peter Weaver for my looping assignment at Stonewall’s Old Course.
+I had yet to start digging into the Big 5 Championship Saturday morning when I drew Pamer’s former Villanova teammate Peter Weaver for my looping assignment at Stonewall’s Old Course.
 Weaver tipped me off that his buddy “Coop,” Pamer’s nickname, had won the individual title two days earlier at Aronimink.

 Weaver and Pamer had helped Villanova snap a four-year victory drought when the Wildcats captured the title in the Golden Horseshoe Intercollegiate in Williamsburg, Va. in the spring of 2023.
 Weaver’s a good guy and a very good player.